olaroos/deepnetnotes/logbook.md

 So I started training and I just found out the CUDA device-side triggered error which is due to the shape of the h_tilde I believe being the wrong shape.
 I will look at the shape issue next session.

+**22 August 2019**

+11:00 ->

+So I fixed the size problem.
+There was an other problem because I do in-place operations on my tensors that are used for gradient calculations.
+This is not permitted.
+I fixed it by replacing torch.zeroes() tensors with lists.
+When I think about this solution I believe the problem can be solved by changing torch.zeros() to torch.tensor() because the latter doesn't assign any values to the memory.